dbt-labs/docs.getdbt.com/website/docs/guides/advanced/using-jinja.md

 While working through the steps of this model, we recommend that you have your compiled SQL open as well, to check what your Jinja compiles to.
 To do this:
 * **Using dbt Cloud:** Click the compile button to see the compiled SQL in the right hand pane
-* **Using the dbt Core CLI:** Run `dbt compile` from the command line.
+* **Using dbt Core:** Run `dbt compile` from the command line.
 Then open the compiled SQL file in the `target/compiled/{project name}/` directory.
 Use a split screen in your code editor to keep both files open at once.

 ## Write the SQL without Jinja
 Consider a data model in which an `order` can have many `payments`.
 Each `payment` may have a `payment_method` of `bank_transfer`, `credit_card` or `gift_card`, and therefore each `order` can have multiple `payment_methods`